-Ben and Kourtney Berscheit took ownership of this scenic lakeside retreat only a few months ago, but have already put in the work to make it an amazing place to stay.
-The resort is home to over five cabins of varying sizes, all of which are within walking distance to the beautiful Lake George.
+Ben and Kourtney Berscheit took ownership of this scenic lakeside retreat just recently, but have already put in the work to make it an amazing place to stay.
+Merry-Dale Resort is home to over five cabins of varying sizes, all of which are within walking distance to the beautiful Lake George.
 We (my good friend Karina and I) stayed in the Point View cabin, which overlooks the lake.
 It was perfect for the two of us, but would comfortably fit up to two couples.
 Renters have access to a beach, dock, and various non-motorized boats during warmer months, but lodging is available year-round.

 Hiking in Rhinelander

 Almon County Park has 2.25-miles of looping trails through the woods and is nestled along the shores of Buck Lake.
 We explored the Upland Trail this time around to avoid the high water levels encroaching the shoreline path.

 There are so many routes you can take on this set of trails!
 Karina and I wandered aimlessly until the cold got the best of us and chose which path to take at each fork based on how colorful the trees were!

 This place is so cute and cozy!
 We stopped at R&T’s Dinky Diner on our first morning in Rhinelander, right as the snow flurries began to fall.
 Watching it snow out the window while being surrounded by rustic decor and eating amazing comfort food was the perfect start to our day.

 All the traditional supper club vibes with a way more progressive menu!
 There is an entire vegetarian selection at The Brick, as well as a variety of dishes to accommodate those with other dietary restrictions.
 The cauliflower and chickpea tacos we ordered were so good!